HeatSuiteLabs/HeatSuiteDocs/docs/watchapp/watchapp-tasks.md

 The custom Bangle.js App Uploader for HeatSuite includes a json editor for detailing tasks which are uploaded to the watch as a `heatsuite.tasks.json` file.
 Tasks and their options are organized as nested objects `{}` within an array `[]`.

 ## How do I see the tasks in my study on the watch?
-Simply double tap the screen and you will be greeted with the main Heatsuite App:
+Simply onlock the screen and swipe right when the widget is active and you will be greeted with the main Heatsuite App:

 ![HeatSuite Main Application](../assets/heatsuite_app.png)